top of page

 • Spend excessive amounts of time alone with learners away from others.

 • Make unnecessary physical contact with learners.
-There may be occasions where physical contact is unavoidable – staff should make every effort to ensure contact only takes place with consent of the individual and should be mindful that some individuals practice non-contact.
+Where physical contact is unavoidable, staff should make every effort to ensure contact only takes place with consent and be mindful that some individuals practice non-contact.

 • Befriend or chat to learners/apprentices on private social network sites.